derekbtw/bootstrap-studio-themes/README.md

 # Bootstrap Studio Themes
-Themes to use for Bootstrap Studio
+Themes to use with Bootstrap Studio